 Did everything transfer correctly?

 With File Uploads, you may want to confirm that all items from the source location successfully transferred and processed.
-To do so you can compare document count between pre-processed and post processed items.
+To do so you can compare the document counts between pre-processed and post-processed items.

 Use File Properties in Windows or Get info on a Mac to count the number of files in a folder.
 Then, in Logikcull, use the Upload filter to select a particular upload, switch to No Dedupe view, and use the Family filter for parent and standalone items only.
 The result should come close to the original file count before ingestion.